KyleTheScientist/dinoworld4/DW4.md

         - [ ] RING - Shady Guy & Fishing
           - [ ] Go to sewers, fish, find ring
-            - [ ] Give autograph to shady concavenator, receive fishing rod
+            - [x] Give autograph to shady concavenator, drops ring into sewer
               - [x] Thaddeus gives you an autographed picture as a reward
                 - [x] Trash minigame